-Pass under the dragon-shaped Pagoda Gates on Grant Avenue and you’ll feel like you’ve traveled across the world.
+Take in San Francisco Chinatown as you pass under the dragon-shaped Pagoda Gates on Grant Avenue and you’ll feel like you’ve traveled across the world.
 Breathe in the aromas of delicious Chinese cuisine while your other senses are stimulated by bright neon lights and a cacophony of foreign sounds.

 Love Chinese food?
 Then you’re in luck, as there’s a huge choice of delicious restaurants on every street.
 Or simply sample incredible ingredients and seafood in the district’s many markets.

 The fortune cookie is a Chinatown and San Francisco favorite, with the factory located on Ross Alley.
 Jump off our San Francisco Bus Tour and find out what the future has in store for you.

 San Francisco’s Chinatown is home to more than 10,000 of the city’s Chinese residents, with the first Cantonese laborers arriving way back in the 1850's to work on the transcontinental railroad.
 Wander the maze of alleys around Stockton Street, pick up some souvenirs or find herbal remedies for all sorts of ailments at a traditional Chinese pharmacy.

 Other interesting facts about Chinatown